George E. Valley Jr.

 George Edward Valley Jr. (September 5, 1913 – October 16, 1999) was an American physicist who joined the MIT Radiation Laboratory in 1940, where he led the development of the H2X radar bombsight.
 After the war he became a professor of physics at MIT.
 He helped found the MIT Lincoln Laboratory, invented the SAGE air defense system, and started the MIT Experimental Studies Group.

 Valley went to Flushing NY public schools and then to the Massachusetts Institute of Technology where he graduated with an SB in physics in 1935.
 His Bachelor's thesis was "Development of White Standards for Use in Colorimetry" with Prof. Arthur C. Hardy.
 After working for Bausch and Lomb Optical Co. for a short period of time, he enrolled as a graduate student in physics at the University of Rochester where he obtained his PhD under Prof. Lee A. DuBridge in 1939; his thesis, titled “The Determination of the Energies of the Radiations from Artificial Radioactive Elements”, involved development and applications of the new Rochester cyclotron.

-Valley moved to Harvard in 1939 as a Research Assistant and National Research Council Fellow in Prof. Kenneth T. Bainbridge's group.
+Valley moved to Harvard in 1939 as a Research Assistant and National Research Council Fellow in Prof. Kenneth Bainbridge's group.
 He built a thermal ionization, magnetic sector, mass spectrometer to compare the iron isotope ratios of Earth with other bodies in the Solar System.
 Unlike the instruments of today, this involved a room full of Pb-acid batteries to generate a stable 800-V potential and breaking/re-blowing the glass sample chamber for each sample change.
 Much to Bainbridge's annoyance, no differences could be detected.
 This research was interrupted by events in Europe and not published until after World War II.
 The field of Fe-isotope geochemistry, pioneered by Valley, lay dormant over 50 years, but has now blossomed with development of newer more-sensitive mass spectrometers.

 Valley was recruited to join the MIT Radiation Laboratory in Cambridge MA by DuBridge in 1941.
 At the Rad Lab, Valley led development of the Dual Lobe Gun-laying System (1941–42) and then developed the first 3-cm radar bombsight (AN/APS-15, H_{2}X, “Mickey”), which was used by USAF Nov.
 1943–1945.
-After the war, he remained at the Rad Lab for 1 year to edit 4 books in the Radiation Laboratory Series.
+After the war, he remained at the Rad Lab for 1 year to edit 4 books in the MIT Radiation Laboratory Series.
 These books summarized the unclassified knowledge developed at the Rad Lab in a wide range of fields.
 Vacuum Tube Amplifiers edited by Valley and Wallman (1948) became the best seller of the series and was used as a textbook well into the 1960s despite the prevalence of transistor technology.